friendly/Vis-MLM-book/working-text/general-issues.md

-* **PDF version**: Unable to compile
+## PDF version: Unable to compile

   - I'm using Windows 10, where MikTeX was always my LaTeX system.
 I was able to install LaTeX packages into a `localtexmf` directory and be prompted by MikTeX to install/update packages.
   Quarto doesn't seem to support MikTeX for this purpose, but prefers `tinytex` based on the TexLive distribution.
 I don't know how to set this up.

+  - Started discussion of this on [Quarto-dev Discussions](https://github.com/quarto-dev/quarto-cli/discussions/11087), where I describe the problem, and how I solved (sort of) on my home desktop.

   - More generally, the PDF version needs to use the CRC house style, `\documentclass{krantz}`, and this needs to be set up in `_quarto.yml` together with various LaTeX style files.
 Currently I have:

 ```
   pdf: